byakkoder/ChakramFF/README.md

 ## Dependencies

-* .NET Framework 4.7.2
+* .NET 8
 * FFmpeg >= 4.2.3 (ffmpeg.exe is used to process video files, ffprobe.exe is used to get media info and ffplay is used to preview streams.)
-* Microsoft Windows OS compatible with .NET Framework 4.7.2 and FFmpeg >= 4.2.3
+* Microsoft Windows OS compatible with .NET 8 and FFmpeg >= 4.2.3

 ## How to start with ChakramFF